Click Here for Our Recommended Antivirus for Your Device

 SIP stands for Session Initiation Protocol and is the application layer communication protocol that doesn’t require server access to signal the message.

-Being an inherently peer-to-peer protocol, SIP has more scalability as they don’t have to go to the server in case of instant message, and thus the bandwidth and processing time with the server is saved.
+Being an inherently peer-to-peer protocol, SIP has more scalability as they don’t have to go to the server in case of an instant message, and thus the bandwidth and processing time with the server is saved.

-But here, the limitation is, the message will not be stored on the server like XMPP.
+But here, the limitation is the message will not be stored on the server like XMPP.
 Also, SIP can doesn’t work well with NATs and firewalls, and thus other extensions are used.

 What is XMPP?